Tanzanian draughts

-Tanzanian draughts (or simply TZ draughts; and drafti in Swahili) is a variant of draughts (checkers) board game played usually in Tanzania.
-This is the strategy game that is played by two people using pieces on board.
-The game is very similar to Czech draughts but in this type the player can capture using king or men, there is no priority for that.
-Apart from that they are completely similar in any way.
+Tanzanian draughts (Drafti in Swahili) is a unique variant of draughts (checkers) board game originally played in modern-day Tanzania.
+This is the strategy game that is played by two people using pieces on a board.
+The game is very similar to Czech draughts but in this type the player can capture using kings or men, there is no priority for that.
 The game is also somehow similar to American checkers and Shashki in case of starting position.
-So Tanzanian draughts can be simply explained as "American checkers with flying king".
-King flies and captures the same like in Czech draughts (or Russian draughts) does.
+The game can be regarded as American checkers with the addition of a "flying king", which captures as in Russian draughts.

 Like many other kinds of draughts, there is possibility that either player can win the game or draw can be offered but this is based on the negotiations of players or supporters of the game.